 Preferably, yes.
 That being said, we are willing to consider pieces that favor one browser over another as long as the piece as a whole is still functional.
 Just let us know which browsers the piece works (or doesn’t work) in, as well as the feature that is affected.
-We are also willing to consider pieces that are better accessible on desktop than mobile, but unfortunately won’t publish mobile-only pieces.
-No downloads or pop-ups, please.
+No downloads or pop-ups, please—this includes mobile submissions.

 —May we submit [insert any other form that has not been mentioned here]?

 When in doubt, just send it in!
 We will let you know.